altugbakan/accelerated-cpp-solutions/Section 9/README.md

 ## Questions and Solutions

 ### Q0: Compile, execute, and test the programs in this chapter.
+The programs in this chapter are compiled and tested.
+The programs can be found in the book.

 ### Q1: Reimplement the `Student_info` class so that it calculates the final grade when reading the student's record, and stores that grade in the object.
 Reimplement the `grade` function to use this precomputed value.
+The reimplementations of `Student_info` and `grade` can be found in [q01.cpp](./q01.cpp).
+The `grade` function of the `Student_info` now returns the final grade that is stored in the object.
+The calculation is done in the `read` function.

 ### Q2: If we define the `name` function as a plain, non`const` member function, what other functions in our system must change and why?
+If we define the `name` function as a non`const` function, we need to change the `compare` function as it uses `const Student_info&` references.

 ### Q3: Our `grade` function was written to throw an exception if a user tried to calculate a grade for a `Student_info` object whose values had not yet been read.
 Users who care are expected to catch this exception.
 Write a program that triggers the exception but does not catch it.
 Write a program that catches the exception.